cornelk/hashmap/README.md

 * The API uses [unsafe.Pointer](https://golang.org/pkg/unsafe/#Pointer) instead of the common interface{} for the values for faster speed when reading values.

-* The library uses a sorted linked list and a slice as an index into that list.
+* The library uses a sorted doubly linked list and a slice as an index into that list.

 * The Get() function contains helper functions that have been inlined manually until the Golang compiler will inline them automatically.
 Golang 1.9 will bring inlining optimizations.